Ishikide/Game-Demo/README.md

 ### Gameplay
 Inventory system\
 <img width="490" height="832" alt="ScreenRecording2026-04-28045632-ezgif com-video-to-gif-converter" src="https://github.com/user-attachments/assets/1c071434-3ce7-4cb0-9775-748620bccf4c" />\
-Contains characters and equipments with ownership icon at the bottom right.
+Contains characters and equipments with ownership icon at the bottom right.\

+### Work in Progress
+More features will be added in the future...